Latest On North Korea Threats: Flight Crew On Passenger Aircraft Report Seeing Nuke Test Missiles In Flight

 In the latest news to come out of North Korea, it appears that the flight crew on at least three international flights over Asia witnessed a North Korean nuclear test missile flying through the atmosphere, raising questions of the safety of commercial flights near North Korean airspace.

-As The Sun reports, Pyongyang launched yet another nuclear missile test last Wednesday, in open defiance of international condemnation and calls for the secretive regime to halt its nuclear ambitions.
+As the Sun reports, Pyongyang launched yet another nuclear missile test last Wednesday, in open defiance of international condemnation and calls for the secretive regime to halt its nuclear ambitions.
 The missile, which U.S. officials believe is called a Hwasong-15, is theoretically capable of traveling 8,000 miles, putting the entire continental United States within its range.
-However, in this particular case, the missile was launched at a much higher angle, meaning that it flew more or less straight up into the atmosphere, and landed harmlessly about 600 miles away, in the Sea of Japan.
+However, in this particular case, the missile was launched at a much higher angle, meaning that it flew more or less straight up into the atmosphere and landed harmlessly about 600 miles away in the Sea of Japan.

-Flight crew from at least three passenger flights reported seeing a “flash” and “streak” in the sky.
+Flight crews from at least three passenger flights reported seeing a “flash” and “streak” in the sky.
 Considering the timing of the event, and the aircrafts’ locations relative to North Korea, officials surmised that it was the North Korean missile launch they were seeing.

 A Cathay Pacific Airways flight, en route from San Francisco to Hong Kong, was over Japan when flight crew witnessed the launch.